john4ster/Pokedex/README.md

 # Pokedex
 Pokedex web app using PokeAPI that displays data on species of pokemon.
+The user can filter pokemon by generation.

 # How To Run
 * Type "npm run dev" in the folder's directory